bmays9/bet-tracker/README.md

 1. Save changes.
 Update bet but the bet remains open and further changes can be made.
 2. Settle & Close Bet.
 Save bet in the 'settled' status, where your balance will be updated and no more changes will be possible.

 Using two distinct buttons and informative text guides the user.
-Once clicked, a modal is displayed confirming to the user what action took place.
+ - If saving the bet with a pending status, a modal is displayed confirming to the user what action took place what page loads next.
 The modal remains on the screen until the user closes it.
+ - If the bet is settled, the user is redirected to the View Open Bets page and a message is displayed, confirming the action on the 'settled' bet.

 Validation:
 There is Javascript validation to check the status of the bet correctly reflects the settled amount compared to the stake.